GeorgeFlorian/MultiController-v2-ESP32/README.md

 ### To implement

-- Save settings to file
+- Save all settings to a single JSON file